yeoman/yo/readme.md

 ## Troubleshooting

-Running `yo doctor` command can help you troubleshoot common issues.
+Running `yo doctor` command can help you troubleshoot most common issues.

 If `doctor` doesn't help, then check opened issues for a similar problem.
 Open a new issue if your problem haven't been reported yet.
 Make sure to always include the version of `yo` (`yo --version`) and Node.js (`node --version`) you use.